tldms1119/Kubernetes-Study-Notes/section-05-pod-design/cronJobs.md

 ### 📌 Definition
 A **CronJob** runs Jobs on a time-based Schedule, similar to Linux cron.
 Each execution of a CronJob creates a **new Job**
+- completions: Total number of successful pod executions required
+- parallelism: Maximum number of pods running at the same time
+- backoffLimit: Number of retries before the Job is marked as failed
+- activeDeadlineSeconds: Once job reaches its time limit, it won't deploy additional pods, even if the `backoffLimit` is not yet reached

 #### Cron Schedule Format
 ```text